-The purpose of this protocol is to define the parameters, accountability standards and training required for the transport of dangerous drugs (i.e., drugs that are prescribed or ordered, which includes vaccines, but excludes controlled substances) between/among clinic sites by public health personnel.
+Note: The purpose of this protocol is to define the parameters, accountability standards and training required for the transport of dangerous drugs (i.e., drugs that are prescribed or ordered which includes vaccines, but excludes controlled substances) between/among clinic sites by public health personnel.

 The Protocol for Transporting Dangerous Drugs is consistent with the Attorney General Opinion 86-28 of 1986, which exempts state agencies from the Dangerous Drug Act.
 A letter from the Office of the Attorney General to the State Public Health Pharmacy Director in 1995 reaffirms that the state public health agencies would still not be subject to the requirements of the Dangerous Drug Act.
-The protocol does not conflict with Drug Enforcement Agency (DEA) requirements, as the protocol does not conflict with any Food and Drug Administration (FDA) requirements of federal laws.
+The protocol does not conflict with and Drug Enforcement Agency (DEA) requirements, as the protocol is only for dangerous drugs and does not include controlled substances.
+The protocol does not conflict with any Food and Drug Administration (FDA) requirements of federal laws.